 --deep-reloadflag and the corresponding options to inject

 reloadinto the interactive namespace have been removed.
 You have to explicitly import

 IPython.lib.deepreloadto use it.

-%profileused to print current IPython profile in use, and which was deprecated in IPython 2.0 does now raise a
+%profileused to print the current IPython profile, and which was deprecated in IPython 2.0 does now raise a

 DeprecationWarningerror when used.
 It is often confused with the

-%prunand the deprecation remove should free up the
+%prunand the deprecation removal should free up the

 profilename in future versions.